intel/device-modeling-language/doc/1.4/language.md

 operation of hooks](#hook-declarations) is also supported for use as a callback.

-All method calls suspended via an `after` statement are *associated* with the object that contain the method containing the statement.
+All method calls suspended via an `after` statement are *associated* with the object that contains the method containing the statement.
 It is possible to cancel all suspended method calls associated with an object through that object's `cancel_after()` method, as provided by the [`object` template](dml-builtins.html#object).